Special education in the United States: Student conduct and discipline

-A student that has engaged in behavior that is in violating of student conduct codes that is punished with a suspension or change in placement exceeding 10 days must be given a Manifestation Determination Hearing.
-The purpose of this hearing is to determine whether the bad behavior is caused by the disability.
-If it is, then the school district will attempt to change the student's program to address the problem or move the student into a more restrictive environment.
-If the bad behavior is not related to the disability (e.g., a student with dyslexia who hits another student), then the student can be punished exactly like any non-disabled student.
+A student who has engaged in behavior that violates student conduct codes and is punished with a suspension or change in placement exceeding ten days must be given a Manifestation Determination Hearing.
+This hearing is utilized to determine whether the behavior stems from the disability.
+If it is, the school district will attempt to change the student's program to address the problem or move the student into a more restrictive environment.
+If the behavior is not related to the disability (e.g., a student with dyslexia who hits another student), then the student can be punished exactly like any non-disabled student.

-Students with disabilities generally may not be suspended for more than 10 days or expelled from school if the behavior problem is caused by the student's disability.
+Students with disabilities may not be suspended for more than 10 days or expelled from school if the behavior problem is caused by the student's disability.
 If a student with special needs is suspended or expelled from school, then the school district normally must continue to provide educational services (for example, through a home study program).

-Students with disabilities are not exempted from criminal laws, and are treated like any students in those respects.
+Students with disabilities are not exempted from criminal laws and are treated like any students in those respects.
 For example, under Missouri's Safe Schools Act, any student charged with or convicted of murder, forcible rape, or several other violent crimes must be removed from school; there is no exemption for special education students.
 Drug abuse, weapons possession, or inflicting serious bodily injury (e.g., by assaulting a staff person, student, or visitor to the school) can also result in longer suspensions, even if the violation was caused by the student's disability.

-Methods to Teaching Special Education
+Methods to teaching special education

 There are so many different ways to teach special education and in the past decade, there has been an increase in the number of students with disabilities as well as the number of resources available to them.
 Students using special education services have grown 13.1 percent in 2009–10, and about 14.4 percent since 2019–20.